ibomdv/dlp/README.md

 7) On Linux, the font has been changed from the Tkinter default to Arial.
 It now looks significantly better.

 8) Many other minor internal changes and improvements have also been implemented.
+9) The text and checkbox inputs have been optimized for "Zoom in" and "RX coordinates.
+" Unintentional, erroneous user input is now largely prevented.
-9) The releases have been updated for Windows 11, Linux Mint/Ubuntu, and Raspberry Pi (ARM).
+11) The releases have been updated for Windows 11, Linux Mint/Ubuntu, and Raspberry Pi (ARM).
 We are steadily approaching the final version...